albel727/awesomewm_gnome_menu/README.md

 I didn't have time to try and improve `menubar`, so I've decided to quickly whip up something, utilizing some tried and tested XDG Menu parsing library, which ended up being [gnome-menus].
 With this, everything is shown like I want it and on the fly.
+And I mean **really** on the fly!
+It's possible to configure awesome to **watch for changes** (i.e. anything that touches the relevant `.menu` and `.desktop` files, e.g. when you un/install applications) and automatically update the menu accordingly, without even needing to restart awesome (see `Advanced usage` below, if you're interested and confident with Lua).

 # Icon lookup and Gtk-3.0